Austin vs Travis: TEA Scores, Homes & What to Know

 What is Austin High School’s TEA rating?

-Austin High School received an overall B rating with a score of 89 out of 100 from the Texas Education Agency in 2025.
+Austin High School received an overall B rating from the Texas Education Agency in 2025.

 What is Travis High School’s TEA rating?

-Travis High School received an overall A rating with a score of 91 out of 100 from the Texas Education Agency in 2025.
+Travis High School received an overall A rating from the Texas Education Agency in 2025.

 What school district are Austin High School and Travis High School in?